cst0601/cst0601.github.io/_tabs/about.md

 # Other Notes

-The profile picture was taken at Feb, 2020 at Ueno Station.
+- The profile picture was taken at Feb, 2020 at Ueno Station.
 And the train was E4 Series Shinkansen.
 All of the E4 trains retired at 2021 (sad noise).
+- The title "Atelier Chikuma" comes from the atelier game series.
+I especially recommend "Atelier Sophie".